atomicdata-dev/atomic-data-docs/src/core/concepts.md

 * **Semantic**: Every data Atom and relation has a clear semantic meaning.
 * **Interoperable**: Plays nice with other data formats (e.g. JSON, XML, and all RDF formats).
 * **Open**: Free to use, open source, no strings attached.
-* **Clear Ownership**: The data shows who is in control of the data, so new versions of the data can easily be retrieved.
+* **Clear Ownership**: The data shows who (or which domain) is in control of the data, so new versions of the data can easily be retrieved.
 * **Mergeable**: Any two sets of Atoms can be merged into a single graph without any merge conflicts / name collisions.
 * **Extensible**: Anyone can define their own data types and create Atoms with it.
-* **ORM-friendly**: Navigate a _decentralized_ graph by using dot.syntax, similar to how you navigate a JSON object in javascript.
+* **ORM-friendly**: Navigate a _decentralized_ graph by using `dot.syntax`, similar to how you navigate a JSON object in javascript.
-* **Typed**: All valid Atomic data has an unambiguous, static datatype.
-Models expressed in Atomic Data can be mapped to programming language models, such as `structs` or `interfaces` in Typescript / Rust / Go.
+* **Type-safe**: All valid Atomic data has an unambiguous, static datatype.

 ## Resource

-A Resource is a bunch of information about a thing, referenced by a single link (the Subject).
+A _Resource_ is a bunch of information about a thing, referenced by a single link (the Subject).
 Formally, it is a set of Atoms (i.e. a Graph) that share a Subject URL.
 You can think of a Resource as a single row in a spreadsheet or database.
 In practice, Resources can be anything - a Person, a Blogpost, a Todo item.